-First-year students are not required to live on-campus at Warren Wilson College.
+Each year, roughly 99.0% freshmen get scholarships, with the average award being $17,584.
 Concerned that you won't be able to afford Warren Wilson College?
 Don’t let that stop you from applying since 94.0% of students receive some form of financial aid.
-Videos from Warren Wilson could be a great way to learn more about college.
+Go deeper and see just how Warren Wilson College ranks in other categories.

 It's hard to find a better school than North Carolina Central University if you want to study General Visual & Performing Arts.
 Based in Durham, North Carolina, this university is best suited for students who blossom in a city atmosphere.

 North Carolina Central University is well-known for its support of military personnel and is the 374 best in the nation for veterans.
 Around 81.0% of freshmen return to North Carolina Central University for their next year of school.
 Get an idea of what campus life at North Carolina Central University is really like by seeing a few campus videos.

 Duke University is one of the finest schools in the country for General Visual & Performing Arts.
 Positioned in Durham, North Carolina, this university is best suited for learners who blossom in a city atmosphere.

 Due to the diverse student body at Duke, you will have a lot of opportunities to learn from students from all backgrounds.
 Around 62.0% of Duke applicants send their SAT scores, which average around 1,475.
 Videos from Duke could be a great way to learn more about university.

 Johnson C Smith University is among your best bets if you're planning on studying General Visual & Performing Arts.
 Placed in Charlotte, North Carolina, this school is a strong choice for students who enjoy the excitement of a substantial city.